When working with a coach it is hugely important that you can have a trusting working relationship.

-What Will I Sing?
+What Will You Sing?

 We will work on songs of your choosing- you are an artist and I respect your taste and style.
 I might make occasional suggestions and will definitely give advice, but choosing material on your own is an important part of understanding your voice.
-You MUST do this yourself.

 An example session might include: